 We utilize third-party reinsurance to actively manage our risk, ensure compliance with PMIERs, state regulatory and other applicable capital requirements, and support the growth of our business.
 We currently have both quota share and excess-of-loss reinsurance agreements in place, which impact our results of operations and regulatory capital and PMIERs asset positions.
-Under a quota share reinsurance agreement, the reinsurer receives a premium in exchange for covering an agreed-upon portion of incurred losses.
-Such a quota share arrangement reduces premiums written and earned and also reduces RIF, providing capital relief to the ceding insurance company and reducing incurred claims in accordance with the terms of the reinsurance agreement.
+Under a quota share reinsurance agreement, the reinsurance agreement, the reinsurance agreement, the reinsurance company and reducing incurred claims in accordance with the terms of the reinsurance agreement.
 In addition, reinsurers typically pay ceding commissions as part of quota share transactions, which offset the ceding company's acquisition and underwriting expenses.
 Certain quota share agreements include profit commissions that are earned based on loss performance and serve to reduce ceded premiums.
-Under an excess of such threshold up to a maximum agreed-upon limit.
-We expect to continue to evaluate reinsurance opportunities in the normal course of business.
+Under an excess-of-loss agreement, the ceding insurer is typically responsible for losses up to an agreed-upon threshold and the reinsurance opportunities in the normal course of business.

-Quota share reinsurance
+Ouota share reinsurance